mate-app/mate_fhkiel_validateuserdata/README.md

 * sends Post-Request to Website of FH Kiel, grabs cookies and then verifies the legitimacy via parsing

 ## How To Use
-To clone and run this application, you'll need [Git](https://git-scm.com) and [PYTHON 3.8.5+](https://www.python.org) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Python 3.8.5+](https://www.python.org) installed on your computer.
 Then from your command line run:

 ```bash
 # Clone this repository